CROW (Conserve Reading on Wednesdays)

 Wednesday, 24th June 2015

-Hosehill Nature Reserve, Theale ~ Plant transects and meadow maintenance
+Hosehill Lake, Theale ~ Plant transects and meadow maintenance

 CROW's annual visit to the meadow to survey the flowers and other plants, and to cut back any plants threatening to invade the meadow.
 This year John was left to count while the rest of the group concentrated on clearing the Hemlock Water Dropwort (Dead Men's Fingers) which tends to grow along one edge of the meadow and is highly poisonous, together with dock and creeping thistle.